andreafabrizi/DNSProxy/README.md

 The DoH provider in turn will deal with underlying DNS resolution and return HTTP response.
-DNSProxy will receive incoming HTTP data and will opportunely craft a DNS response to the calling UDP/TCP DNS client.
+DNSProxy will receive incoming HTTP data and will opportunely craft a DNS response to the calling (UDP or TCP) DNS client.

-Exchange of messaging relies on means of standardized HTTP request and response supported by different helpers as:
+Exchange of messaging relies on means of standardized HTTP request and response schema, supported by different helper functions as:
  - HTTP header parser (for TTL, CF-RAY caching)
- - a TCP restamping helper
+ - TCP size restamping helper (for injecting additional 2 bytes in TCP/DNS)
+ - query parallelizer (spawns multiple threads against multiple DoH providers)
- - a module for blacklisting
+ - blacklisting module
- - b64 logic, checksumming, ...
+ - b64 module, checksum and dump modules

+DNSProxy leverage the fancyness in using strong standards as HTTP, DNS, TLS.
+Debugging is easy and only requires standard tools (strace, gdb, valgrind, ..).
-DNSProxy leverage the fancyness of HTTP, DNS, TLS, hence debug and monitor are simplified and easy with standard toolset.
-Hooks and symbols are in place, logging is quite self-explanatory and clean.
-Documentation is kept up-to-date for the benefit of community, and every new features logged in changelog.
+Hooks in the code, symbols, self-explanatory logging and comments.
+Software documentation is kept up-to-date for the benefit of community and every new feature is logged in changelog.

 ## Architecture
 ### Design Overview